What is Matter?

 What are the four properties of matter?

-What is texture in properties of matter?
+What is texture in the properties of matter?

 Volume is a physical property of matter that can be measured quantitatively.
 Texture refers to how something feels to you when you touch it.
 Soft, smooth, rough, bumpy, silky, sticky, and chalky are some of the textures that objects can have.
 The texture of an object is determined by our sense of touch.

-Is density a property of matter?
+Can density be a property of matter?

 Density is a physical property of matter that reflects the mass-to-volume relationship.
 The more mass an object has in a given amount of space, the denser it is.
 Density measurements are useful for distinguishing substances since different substances have different densities.